-New landscaping should compliment and enhance the predominant character of the neighbourhood.
-It should also help mitigate ALRT impacts and integrate the new development into the neighbourhood.
+New landscaping should compliment and enhance the predominant landscape character of the neighbourhood.
+It should also help mitigate impacts and integrate new development into the neighbourhood.

-- (a) Ensuring that new landscaping is compatible with existing neighbourhood character. - (b) Providing landscaped balconies, patios and roof decks. - (c) Using landscape treatments adjacent to the ALRT guideway to visually screen new development and soften the impact of building walls (Figure 6). - (d) Layering landscape materials to achieve an appropriate interface along the street (Figure 7).

-(e) Providing consistent boulevard trees in agreement with the City Engineer to visually tie the neighbourhood together.
+- (a) Ensuring that new landscaping is compatible with the existing neighbourhood character. - (b) Providing landscaped patios, balconies and roof decks. - (c) Using landscaped treatments adjacent to the ALRT guideway to visually screen new development and soften the visual impact of continuous building walls and noise fencing (Figure 6). - (d) Layering landscape materials to achieve an appropriate interface along the street (Figure 7). - (e) Providing consistent boulevard trees in agreement with the City Engineer to visually tie the neighbourhood together.